 I’ve written at greater length on this in the past, but there are many free photography websites that you can use to enhance the appearance of your collateral.

-My personal two favorites are:
+My personal three favorites are:

 If you can’t find an adequate image on one of these two sites, then you will probably have to use a pay site like Shutterstock.